How to Negotiate a Contract Without a Lawyer: 10 Tactics That Work

 3. Use industry standards as leverage

-"Market standard" is the most powerful phrase in contract negotiation.
-Instead of saying "I don’t like this clause," say "The market standard for liability caps in SaaS agreements is 12 months of fees.
+"Market standard" is the most powerful phrase in negotiation.
+Instead of "I don’t like this clause," say "The market standard for liability caps in SaaS agreements is 12 months of fees.
 Your contract caps it at 3 months.
 We’d like to align with market practice."

 This reframes the negotiation from a personal preference to an industry norm.
-The other party has to justify why they’re deviating from standard practice.

 4. Always propose replacement language

-6–10: Advanced tactics
+5–10: Advanced tactics

 6. Set a deadline.
 Open-ended negotiations drag.
-Propose a closing date and work backward.

 Generate AI redlines for your contract